-- A Public Domain Plan is to be prepared addressing landscape treatment of streets to distinguish between public and private spaces, street hierarchy and integration of public art into the public domain.
-The Public Domain Plan is to be submitted to the Department of Planning prior to the submission of any detailed application proposing subdivision or built form works beyond the Stage 1 Project Application. - A detailed Public Domain Plan demonstrating how proposed public domain works fit within the overall Public Domain Plan is to be submitted with any relevant detailed application. - Provide street furniture items, including seats, bins, and picnic tables at locations where users are most likely to require them, including open space areas identified in the Calderwood Open Space Masterplan. - Signage, street furniture and lighting is to be: - designed to reinforce the identity of the development; - coordinated in design and style; and - located so as to minimise visual clutter and obstruction of the public domain. - Footpath and cycle path paving should provide a hard wearing, cost effective and maintainable surface.
+- A detailed Public Domain Plan demonstrating how proposed public domain works fit within the overall Public Domain Plan is to be submitted with any relevant detailed application. - Provide street furniture items, including seats, bins, and picnic tables at locations where users are most likely to require them, including open space areas identified in the Calderwood Open Space Masterplan. - Signage, street furniture and lighting is to be: - designed to reinforce the identity of the development; - coordinated in design and style; and - located so as to minimise visual clutter and obstruction of the publicdomain. - Footpath and cycle path paving should provide a hard wearing, cost effective and maintainable surface.
 The range of materials should be limited to make maintenance, renewal and extension works cost effective.
 Potential paving materials include quality stone, asphalt, concrete and exposed aggregate. - Opportunities for integration of public art into the public domain should be identified through on-going design at the relevant DA stage. - Footpaths are required along all primary frontages to integrated housing.